Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

 Lay The Decking

 With a ground level deck, you’ll want a bigger gap to allow more ventilation.
 I use 1/4 to 3/8 inch gap between my decking boards.
-If you are using pressure treated decking boards, be careful of your gap as the boards will shrink as they dry.
+If using pressure treated decking boards, be careful setting your boards, as they will shrink as they dry.
+Depending on the wetness, a 1/4 can grow to almost a 1/2.

 Conclusion